v1.0.0

 $ pip install arklint

-For MCP server support (AI agent integration), install with the optional extra:
+For MCP server support (AI agent integration):

 Terminalbash